 The term "externship" means experiential learning opportunities for educators in a business and industry setting to give educators short practical experiences in their content area totaling 100 hours every five years.
+Commonly used interchangeably with internship.

 HIGH SKILL

 The term "high skill" means a career that uses an industry validated curriculum with multiple entry and exit points resulting in industry recognized certificates, credentials, degrees or apprenticeships beyond a high school diploma as set forth by the Wyoming State Perkins V Advisory Council.